isralduke/thatbook/23-isaiah.md

 > he is the one you must fear.
 > <a name="8:14">8:14</a> He will become a sanctuary,
 > but a stone that makes a person trip,
-> and a rock that makes one stumble—
+> and a rock that makes one stumble —
 > to the two houses of Israel.
 > He will become a trap and a snare
 > to the residents of Jerusalem.